 Returning to Canada, he served in the Adjutant General’s Branch and on promotion to Major, served several months in the Directorate of Military Training and Staff Duties.
 In April 1940, he served as a Brigade Major, Royal Artillery, at the artillery headquarters of the 2nd Canadian Division.
 He embarked with the Division in August and continued to serve there until promoted to Lieutenant-Colonel in May 1941.

-Once again returning to Canada, he was appointed to the Directorate of Military Training in Ottawa until his return overseas in September 1942.
-The following month he was given command of the 13th Field Regiment, a post he held until May 1943.
-A rapid series of appointments followed: General Staff Officer on the staff of the Brigadier, Royal Artillery with attachment to 21 Army Group Mission in North Africa, attachment to the staff of the Brigadier Royal Artillery, Headquarters 8th Army for the assault on Italy, observer to the 1st Canadian Tank Brigade in Sicily, called back to the United Kingdom to report on the operations in Sicily, observer to Headquarters 8th Army and briefly in the same capacity to Headquarters 13 British Corps in Italy.
+Once again returning to Canada, as the Directorate of Military Training in Ottawa, until his return overseas in September 1942.
+The following month, he commanded the 13th Field Regiment, a post he held until May 1943.
+Many appointments followed, General Staff Officer on the staff of the Brigadier, Royal Artillery with attachment to 21 Army Group Mission in North Africa, attachment to the staff of the Brigadier Royal Artillery, Headquarters 8th Army for the assault on Italy.
+He was an observer to the 1st Canadian Tank Brigade in Sicily, called back to the United Kingdom to report on the operations in Sicily, observer to Headquarters 8th Army and in the same capacity to Headquarters 13 British Corps in Italy.
 He was recalled to the United Kingdom in October 1943.

-In December 1955, he was transferred to Washington to fill the dual appointments of Chairman, Canadian Joint Staff and Canadian Representative to the Permanent Military Committee of the North Atlantic Treaty Organization.
+In December 1955, he went to Washington to fill the dual appointments of Chairman, Canadian Joint Staff and Canadian Representative to the Permanent Military Committee of the North Atlantic Treaty Organization.
 In September 1958, he returned home to become General Officer Commanding Central Command.
 In June 1962, Major-General Sparling commenced retirement leave and retired to pension early the following year.

-He resided in Oakville, Ontario from 1962 until his death in 1995.
+He resided in Oakville, Ontario, from 1962 until his death in 1995.